K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ***※	Deployment Job Rollback to Current Job is permitted only to administrators and contributors with creation and execution authorities.***

-###### <div id='3-2-2-4-4-7'/> 3.2.2.4.4.7.	배포 Job 추가
+###### <div id='3-2-2-4-4-7'/> 3.2.2.4.4.7.
+Add Deployment Job
-1.	파이프라인 상세페이지에서 테스트 Job의 “추가” 버튼을 클릭한다.
+1. Click “Add” button of deployment job from the Pipeline details page.
 ![121]
-2.	그 이후의 과정은 3.2.2.4.2.7. 빌드 Job 추가, 3.2.2.4.3.7. 테스트 Job 추가 항목을 참고한다.
+2. Refer to 3.2.2.4.2.7.
+Add Build Job and 3.2.2.4.3.7.
+Add Test Job for the next procedures.

-***※	배포 Job 추가는 관리자와 생성권한을 가진 파이프라인 참여자만 가능하다.***
+***※	Adding of Deployment Job is permitted to Administrators and contributors with creation authority only.***

-###### <div id='3-2-2-4-4-8'/> 3.2.2.4.4.8.	배포 Job 복제
+###### <div id='3-2-2-4-4-8'/> 3.2.2.4.4.8.
+Duplicate Deployment Job
-1.	파이프라인 상세페이지에서 배포 Job의 “복제” 버튼을 클릭한다.
+1. Click “Duplicate” button of Deployment Job from the pipeline details page.
 ![122]
-2.	배포 Job 이 복제된 것을 확인한다.
+2. Check the duplicated Deployment Job.
 ![123]

-***※	배포 Job 복제는 관리자와 생성권한을 가진 파이프라인 참여자만 가능하다.***
+***※	Deployment Job Duplication is permitted only to Administrators and Contributors with creation authority.***

-###### <div id='3-2-2-4-4-9'/> 3.2.2.4.4.9.	배포 Job 삭제
+###### <div id='3-2-2-4-4-9'/> 3.2.2.4.4.9.
+Delete Deployment Job
-1.	파이프라인 상세페이지에서 배포 Job의 “삭제” 버튼을 클릭한다.
+1. Click “Delete” button of Deployment Job from the pipeline details page.
 ![124]
-2.	배포 Job 이 삭제된 것을 확인한다.
+2. Check the deleted deployment Job.
 ![125]

-***※	배포 Job 삭제는 관리자와 생성권한을 가진 파이프라인 참여자만 가능하다.***
+***※	Deletion of Deployment Job is permitted to Administrator and Contributors with creation authority only.***

 ##### <div id='3-2-2-4-5'/> 3.2.2.4.5.
-Job 작업 정렬
+Job Sorting
-1.	파이프라인 상세페이지에서 각 Job의 “작업 정렬” 아이콘을 클릭한다.
+1. From the pipeline details page, click “Job sorting” icon of each Job.
 ![126]
-2.	현재 작업 그룹 내에서 정렬할 수 있는 나머지 Job의 번호의 목록이 drop down 메뉴로 보인다.
+2. A list of the remaining Job numbers that can be sorted within the current workgroup appears in drop down menu.
 ![127]
-3.	그중 정렬하고자 하는 번호를 클릭 시 그 번호의 Job 과 위치가 서로 바뀌게 되며 정렬된다.
+3. Click the number of the Job to re-arrange and they will interchange places.
 ![128]

-***※	Job 작업 정렬은 관리자와 생성권한을 가진 파이프라인 참여자만 가능하다.***
+***※	Job Sorting is permitted to Administrators and Contributors with creation authority only.***

-##### <div id='3-2-2-4-6'/> 3.2.2.4.6. 새 작업 그룹 추가
+##### <div id='3-2-2-4-6'/> 3.2.2.4.6.
+Add New Job Group
-1.	파이프라인 상세페이지에서 “새 작업 그룹 추가” 버튼을 클릭한다.
+1. Click “Add New Job Group” button from the pipeline details page.
 ![129]
-2. Job 구성 상세페이지로 이동한다.
+2. Go to Job configuration details page.
 ![130]
-3.	새로운 Job 한 개를 생성한 뒤 파이프라인 상세페이지로 이동한다. 이전 작업 그룹 아래로 점선이 생기며 새로 생성한 Job이 새로운 그룹 내로 나눠진 것을 확인할 수 있다.
+3. Create a new Job and go back to pipeline details page.
+A dotted line will be created below the previous Job group and the newly created Job is separated.
 ![131]

-***※	Job 새 작업  그룹 추가는 관리자와 생성권한을 가진 파이프라인 참여자만 가능하다.***
+***※	Adding of New Job Group is permitted only to Administrators and Contributors with creation authority only.***

-### <div id='3-2-3'/> 3.2.3. 파이프라인 관리
+### <div id='3-2-3'/> 3.2.3.
+Pipeline Management
-본 장에서는 Cloud Foundry 정보를 등록하여 Job을 배포할 Cloud Foundry target URL을 연동하는 과정에 대하여 기술한다.
+This chapter describes the process of linking the Cloud Foundry target URL to deploy the Job by registering Cloud Foundry information.
 #### <div id='3-2-3-1'/> 3.2.3.1.
-Cloud Foundry 정보 관리
+Cloud Foundry Information Management
 ###### <div id='3-2-3-1-1'/> 3.2.3.1.1.
-Cloud Foundry 계정등록
+Cloud Foundry Account Registration
-1. Cloud Foundry 정보 관리 대시보드에서 우측 상단에 “Cloud Foundry 계정 등록” 버튼을 클릭한다.
+1. Click “Register Cloud Foundry Account” button from top right of Cloud Foundry Information Management Dashboard.
 ![132]
-2. Cloud Foundry 계정 등록 페이지로 이동한다.
+2. Go to Cloud Foundry Account Registering Page.
 ![133]
-3. 계정 명을 입력한 후 아이디와 비밀번호에는 Cloud Foundry 로그인에 필요한 아이디와 비밀번호를 입력한다.
+3. After entering the account name, enter the ID and password required for the Cloud Foundry login.
 ![134]
-4. URL에는 “URL 관리” 버튼을 클릭한 후 팝업 창이 뜨면 “URL 등록” 버튼을 클릭하여 Cloud Foundry 계정 정보를 등록하도록 한다.<br>
+4. Click "URL Management" button on the URL and when pop up window appears, click "URL Register" button to register the Cloud Foundry account information.<br>
 ![135]
-5. Cloud Foundry API 명(ex. api)을 입력하고, Job 배포 계정으로 사용하고자 하는 Cloud Foundry target API URL(ex. https://api.115.68.46.186.nip.io) 을 입력한 후 “URL 저장” 버튼을 클릭한다.
+5. Enter Cloud Foundry API Name(ex. api), and Job deployment account to use as Cloud Foundry target API URL(ex. https://api.115.68.46.186.nip.io) and click “Save URL”.
 ![136]
-6. URL이 등록되었음을 확인한다.<br>
+6. Verify the registered URL.<br>
 ![137]
-7. 다시 계정 등록 화면으로 돌아와 등록한 URL을 선택 후 나머지 값을 입력한다. 마지막으로 “등록” 버튼을 클릭한다.
+7. Go back to account registering page's registered URL and input the remaining values.
+Click “Register” to complete the process.
 ![138]
-8. Cloud Foundry 정보 관리 대시보드에서 Cloud Foundry 계정 정보가 정상적으로 등록되었음을 확인한다.
+8. Verify if the Cloud Foundry account information was successfully registered at Cloud Foundry Information Management Dashboard.
 ![139]

 ###### <div id='3-2-3-1-2'/> 3.2.3.1.2.
-Cloud Foundry 계정수정
+Cloud Foundry Account Modification
-1. Cloud Foundry 정보 관리 대시보드에서 수정하고자 하는 계정을 클릭한다.
+1. Select the account to modify from the Cloud Foundry information management dashboard.
 ![140]
-2.	수정할 값들을 입력하고 “수정” 버튼을 클릭한다.
+2. Input the values to modify and click “Modify” button.
 ![141]
-3.	다시 대시보드를 통해 계정 상세 페이지로 이동 후 수정되었는지 확인한다.
+3. Go back to account details page through dashboard and check if the modification was completely done.

-### <div id='3-2-4'/> 3.2.4. 품질 관리
+### <div id='3-2-4'/> 3.2.4.
+Quality Management
-본 장에서는 테스트 Job을 통해 검사한 소스 코드와 관련하여 품질 이슈와 코딩 규칙, 품질 프로파일, 품질 게이트에 대한 설명을 기술한다.
+This chapter describes quality issues and coding rules, quality profiles, and quality gates in relation to source codes inspected through the test Job.
-#### <div id='3-2-4-1'/> 3.2.4.1. 품질 이슈
+#### <div id='3-2-4-1'/> 3.2.4.1.
+Quality Issue
-1.	품질 관리 메뉴에서 품질 이슈를 클릭하여 품질 이슈 대시보드로 이동한다.
+1. Go to Quality Issue Dashboard by clicking Quality Issue from the Quality Management Menu.
 ![142]
-2.	“규칙상세” 버튼을 클릭한다.
+2. Click “Rule Details” button.
 ![143]
-3.	오른쪽 상단의 “목록” 버튼을 클릭하면 Job 테스트 목록이 있는 품질 이슈 대시보드로 이동한다.
+3. Click “List” button at the top right to proceed to the quality issue dashboard with the Job test list.

-#### <div id='3-2-4-2'/> 3.2.4.2. 코딩 규칙
+#### <div id='3-2-4-2'/> 3.2.4.2.
+Coding Rules
-1.	품질 관리 메뉴에서 코딩 규칙을 클릭하여 코딩 규칙 대시보드로 이동한다.
+1. On the Quality Management menu, click Coding Rules to navigate to the Coding Rules dashboard.
 ![144]
-2.	“프로파일에 추가” 버튼을 클릭한 뒤 프로파일 추가 팝업 창에서 이슈 수준을 정한 후 “추가” 버튼을 클릭한다.
+2. Click the "Add to Profile" button, set the issue level in the Add Profile pop-up window, and click the "Add" button.
 ![145]
-3. 왼쪽 하단에 품질 프로파일 메뉴에서 이전 단계에서 선택한 Default^Default-QualityProfle 을 클릭하여 추가한 코딩 규칙이 추가되었는지 확인한다.<br>
+3. In the lower left corner of the Quality Profile menu, click Default^Default-QualityProfile selected in the previous step to verify that the coding rule has been added.<br>
 ![146]
-4.	“프로파일에 제거” 버튼을 클릭한다.
+4. Click "Remove from Profile" button.
 ![147]
-5.	제거한 코딩 규칙이 품질 프로파일에서 삭제된 것을 확인한다.
+5. Confirm if the coding rule has been removed from the quality profile.
 ![148]

-#### <div id='3-2-4-3'/> 3.2.4.3. 품질 프로파일
+#### <div id='3-2-4-3'/> 3.2.4.3.
+Quality Profile
-##### <div id='3-2-4-3-1'/> 3.2.4.3.1. 품질 프로파일 생성
+##### <div id='3-2-4-3-1'/> 3.2.4.3.1.
+Create Quality Profile
 1.	품질 관리 메뉴에서 품질 프로파일을 선택하여 품질 프로파일 대시보드로 이동한다.
 ![149]
 2.	우측 상단의 “생성” 버튼을 클릭한다.